Your ultimate guide to the 100+ UC athletes set to shine at the Paris Olympics

 Dr. Marcia Faustin talks about what it takes to care for the world’s best athletes in this pre-Paris interview with KCRA 3.
 Credit: KCRA 3

 UC Davis’ Dr. Marcia Faustin will be reprising her role as team doctor for USA gymnastics, having acted as co-head physician during the Tokyo Games, providing care for Simone Biles in her moment of need.
+She also helped Suni Lee through a double diagnosis of kidney disease to make the Olympic team again this year.
 What is it like to take care of patients whose work challenges the laws of physics?

 “It’s nerve-racking to watch them,” she told UC Davis in 2021, “but it’s also exciting to be in the room and watch greatness occur right in front of you.”